Strength Training and Strength Exercises for Injury Prevention

 Strength training in athletics is common practice today.
 The benefits are obvious and the immediate crossover of those benefits to the playing field makes it ideal for off-season conditioning.
 Injury prevention however, is one benefit that is often overlooked.
 Strength training is a very effective tool for injury prevention for a variety of reasons.

-Strength training improves the strength of the muscles, tendons, and even the ligaments and bones.
-The stronger muscles and tendons help hold the body in proper alignment and protect the bones and joints when moving or under impact.
+- Strength training improves the strength of the muscles, tendons, and even the ligaments and bones.
+Stronger muscles and tendons help hold the body in proper alignment and protect the bones and joints when moving or under impact.
 The bones become stronger due to the overload placed on them during training and the ligaments become more flexible and better at absorbing the shock applied to them during dynamic movements.

-When an area of the body is used less during an activity it may become weak compared to other areas.
+- When an area of the body is used less during an activity it may become weak compared to other areas.
 This can become a problem when that area (whether a muscle, ligament, joint, or specific bone) is called into play suddenly during an activity.
 That area cannot handle the sudden stress placed on it and an injury occurs.
 Strength training, using a balanced program, will eliminate these weak areas and balance the body for the activities it is called to do.

-Muscle imbalances are one of the most common causes of injuries in athletics.
-When one muscle, or muscle group, becomes stronger than its opposing group, the weaker muscles become fatigued quicker and more susceptible to injury.
+- Muscle imbalances are one of the most common causes of injuries in athletics.
+When one muscle, or muscle group, becomes stronger than its opposing group, the weaker muscles become fatigued quicker and are more susceptible to injury.
 A forceful contraction, near maximal output from the stronger muscle can also cause damage to the weaker opposing muscle due to the inability to counter the force.

-Muscle imbalances also affect the joints and bones due to an abnormal pull causing the joint to move in an unnatural pattern.
+- Muscle imbalances also affect the joints and bones due to an abnormal pull causing the joint to move in an unnatural pattern.
 The stronger muscles will cause the joint to pull in that direction causing a stretching of the opposing ligaments and a tightening of the supporting ones.
 These can lead to chronic pain and an unnatural wearing of the bones.
 A balanced strength training program will help to counter these effects by strengthening the weaker muscles to balance them with their counterparts.

 Precautions for Strength Training

-Strength training is a great tool for injury prevention, however becoming injured during strength training obviously defeats this purpose.
+Strength training is a great tool for injury prevention; however, becoming injured during strength training obviously defeats this purpose.
 Below are some important precautions and safety guidelines to adhere to while performing any strength training exercises.

-Firstly, to avoid injury it is essential that proper form be used in all exercises.
+- To avoid injury it is essential that proper form be used in all exercises.
 Keeping the body in proper alignment while exercising will minimize the injury chances.
 Starting with light weights or resistance and developing proper form before increasing the resistance is important.
 When increasing the resistance it is important to do so in small increments and only when the desired number of repetitions can be performed in correct form.

-Secondly, rest plays a crucial role in the efficiency and safety of a training program.
+- Rest plays a crucial role in the efficiency and safety of a training program.
 Performing strength training exercises for the same muscle groups without adequate rest between the training sessions can lead to overtraining.
 Overtraining will result in the muscles being unable to repair properly and not being ready for additional work.
 This can lead to acute or chronic injuries.
 The muscles repair and become stronger during rest, not during the workout.

-And lastly, flexible muscles are extremely important in the prevention of strength training injuries.
+- Flexible muscles are extremely important in the prevention of strength training injuries.
 When muscles and tendons are flexible and supple, they are able to move and perform without being over stretched.
 If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of movement.
 To keep your muscles and tendons flexible and supple, it is important to undertake a structured flexibility training program.

-About the Author: Brad is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.